CarComplaints.com Notes: The 2017 Chevy Silverado 1500 has an early trend of the transmission shifting hard, surging & jerking.

 Search CarComplaints.com for these popular complaint phrases...

 The contact owns a 2017 Chevrolet Silverado 1500.
-The contact stated that while driving at an undisclosed speed, the vehicle briefly shuddered.
-The vehicle returned to normal functionality, but the failure became a regular occurrence.
+The contact stated that while driving at an undisclosed speed, the vehicle briefly shuddered abnormally, and the transmission was slipping.
 No warning lights were illuminated.
-The vehicle was taken to an independent mechanic, who diagnosed failures with the thermostat and torque converter.
+The vehicle was taken to an independent mechanic, who diagnosed a failure with the torque converter, which caused damage to the transmission.
+The contact was informed that the transmission needed to the replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure but provided no assistance.
-The failure mileage was 38,000.
+The manufacturer was not notified of the failure.
+The failure mileage was 82,000.
+The VIN was not available.

 A D V E R T I S E M E N T S